niuniular/MDDC/README.md

 Liu, A., Mukhopadhyay, R., and Markatou, M. (2024).
 MDDC: An R and Python package for adverse event identification in pharmacovigilance data. arXiv preprint. arXiv:2410.01168

 Liu, A., Markatou, M., Dang, O., and Ball, R. (2024).
-Pattern discovery in pharmacovigilance through the Modified Detecting Deviating Cells (MDDC) algorithm (Technical Report).
-Department of Biostatistics, University at Buffalo.
+Pattern discovery in pharmacovigilance through the Modified Detecting Deviating Cells (MDDC) algorithm.
+Technical Report, Department of Biostatistics, University at Buffalo.

 Rousseeuw, P. J., and Bossche, W. V. D. (2018).
 Detecting deviating data cells.
 Technometrics, 60(2), 135-145.